f5devcentral/xc-logProxy/README.md

-F5 Distributed Cloud Services - Log Receiver Proxy
+F5 XC - Log Receiver Proxy
 ============================================================================

 The log proxy service is designed to be deployed onto a Kubernetes platform, (including vK8s).
 The service pod runs 4 containers providing a self-contained service requiring a single external endpoint for log ingestion.
 The service (pod) architecture is illustrated below.